Ed Butler (British Army officer): Early life

-Butler is the son of Sir Adam Butler MP and a grandson of the Conservative politician "Rab" Butler.
+The younger son of the Rt Hon.
+Sir Adam Butler DL MP and Felicity Molesworth-St Aubyn, his grandfather was the prominent Conservative politician "Rab" Butler (later Lord Butler of Saffron Walden KG).

-He was educated at Eton College and the University of Exeter.
+Butler was educated at Eton College before going up to read Politics and International Relations at the University of Exeter (graduating BA in 1983).
+He later pursued postgraduate studies at Cranfield University (taking an MA in 2003).

 Military career

 In August 1984, Butler was commissioned into the Royal Green Jackets.
-He was mentioned in dispatches while on active service in Northern Ireland in November 1991 and twice received the Queen's Commendation for Valuable Service; first for his service in the Former Republic of Yugoslavia in Autumn 1997 and again for his service in Sierra Leone in summer 2000.
+He was mentioned in dispatches while on active service in Northern Ireland in November 1991 and twice received the Queen's Commendation for Valuable Service; first for his service in the former Republic of Yugoslavia in the autumn of 1997 and again for his service in Sierra Leone in summer 2000.

-He was awarded the Distinguished Service Order for his actions in Afghanistan as the commanding officer of 22 Special Air Service during 2001 and 2002.
-He became commander of 16 Air Assault Brigade in 2004, in which role he was deployed as commander of Task Force Helmand in April 2006.
+He was awarded the Distinguished Service Order for his actions in Afghanistan as the Commanding Officer of 22 Special Air Service during 2001 and 2002.
+He became Commander of 16 Air Assault Brigade in 2004, in which role he was deployed as Commander of Task Force Helmand in April 2006.
 He went on to be Chief, Joint Force Operations at Permanent Joint Headquarters in December 2006 before retiring in December 2008, citing family reasons.

-After leaving the British Army he became Chief Executive of Corporates for Crisis, a business providing advice for companies operating in difficult places, and then chairman of and latterly adviser to S-RM, an intelligence and risk consulting business.
-In July 2019 he was interviewed for a BBC Radio Four 'Analysis' programme; it stated he was Head of Risk Analysis (Chief Resilience Officer) at Pool Re.
+After leaving the British Army Butler became Chief Executive of Corporates for Crisis (2008−11), a business providing advice for companies operating in difficult places, and then Chairman of and latterly Senior Advisor to S-RM, an intelligence and risk consulting business.
+In July 2019 he was interviewed for a BBC Radio 4 Analysis programme, as Head of Risk Analysis (Chief Resilience Officer) at Pool Re, working there until 2022.
+Since 2016 Butler has served as a Senior Independent Advisor to EDF Energy Nuclear Generation, and as a Senior Advisor to reinsurance brokers Northcourt Ltd and Gallos Technologies since 2022.

 Personal life

-Butler is married with two children.
+Butler and his wife, Sophie, have two children: